Natália Correia

-Natália de Oliveira Correia, GOSE, GOL (13 September 1923 - 16 March 1993) was a Portuguese intellectual, poet and social activist, as well as the author of the official lyrics of the "Hino dos Açores", the regional anthem of the Autonomous Region of the Azores.
+Natália de Oliveira Correia, GOSE, GOL (13 September 1923 – 16 March 1993) was a Portuguese intellectual, poet and social activist, as well as the author of the official lyrics of the "Hino dos Açores", the regional anthem of the Autonomous Region of the Azores.
 Her work spanned various genres of Portuguese media and she collaborated with many Portuguese and international figures.
 A member of the Portuguese National Assembly (1980–1991), she regularly intervened politically on behalf of the arts and culture, in the defense of human rights and women's rights.

 Along with José Saramago, Armindo Magalhães, Manuel da Fonseca and Urbano Tavares Rodrigues, she helped create the FNDC, Frente Nacional para a Defesa da Cultura (the National Front for the Defense of Culture).
-She was a central figure in the artistic scene, who met with peoples central to Portuguese culture and literature in the 1950s and 1960s.
+She was a central figure in the artistic scene, who met with people central to Portuguese culture and literature in the 1950s and 1960s.
 Her works have been translated into various languages.